Regular price €31.99

 1975, as Dylan Jones expertly illustrates, was the greatest year of them all.

-New York Times and Sunday Times bestselling author Dylan Jones has written or edited over twenty-five books.
-In the eighties, he was one of the first editors of i-D, before becoming a Contributing Editor of The Face and Editor of Arena.
+New York Times and Sunday Times bestselling author Dylan Jones has written or edited over thirty books.
+In the eighties, he was one of the first editors of i-D, before becoming a contributing editor of The Face and editor of Arena.
 He spent the next decade working in newspapers - principally the Observer and the Sunday Times - before embarking on a multi-award-winning tenure at GQ.
-During his editorship, Conde Nast's flagship magazine won more awards than any other title.
-A former columnist for the Guardian, the Independent and the Mail On Sunday, he is a Trustee of the Hay Festival and an independent BBC television producer.
+During his editorship, Condé Nast's flagship magazine won more awards than any other title.
+A former columnist for the Guardian, Independent and Mail On Sunday, he is a Hay Festival Advisor and an independent BBC television producer.
 In 2012 he was awarded an OBE for services to publishing.
-He also served as the editor-in-chief of the Evening Standard.
+He was the editor-in-chief of the Evening Standard from 2023 to 2025.